Top 9 AI Consulting Firms in Malaysia (2026 Ranking) | Best AI Consultancy in Kuala Lumpur

 4. Deloitte Malaysia — Risk-Weighted AI Governance

-Deloitte Malaysia's technology consulting practice has positioned AI governance and responsible AI as a differentiator, a smart move given Malaysia's evolving Personal Data Protection Act (PDPA) landscape and Bank Negara's increasing scrutiny of model risk in financial services.
+Deloitte Malaysia's technology consulting practice has positioned AI governance and responsible AI as a differentiator, a smart move given Malaysia's PDPA 2024 amendments (in force throughout 2026) and Bank Negara's increasing scrutiny of model risk in financial services.
 Deloitte is the natural choice for regulated industries — banking, insurance, healthcare — that need AI implementations paired with defensible governance frameworks.
-Expect day rates of RM2,500 to RM4,500 per consultant.
+Expect day rates of RM2,800 to RM5,000 per consultant in 2026.

 5. EY Malaysia — Financial Services AI